 Tested and Negative – Symptomatic

 If no alternative explanation, isolate for at least 10 days from the first day symptoms appeared AND 72 hours fever-free without use of fever reducing medications and with improvement of respiratory symptoms.
 The test may have been a false negative.
-The individual can return to school if tested negative AND with a note from from the provider stating they believe the patient to have an alternate diagnosis and it is appropriate for the patient to return from school.
+The individual can return to school if tested negative AND with a note from the provider stating they believe the patient to have an alternate diagnosis and it is appropriate for the patient to return from school.

 Tested and Negative – Asymptomatic